Belgica antarctica

+Taxonomy and etymology

+The first specimens of Belgica antarctica were collected on the Belgian Antarctic Expedition (1897–1899).
+During this expedition organized by the Belgian Government, Romanian biologist Emil Racoviță collected, among other specimens, a flightless midge and its larvae.
+Based on these specimens, the Belgian doctor and entomologist, Jean-Charles Jacobs, described Belgica antarctica Jacobs, 1900.
+Jacobs named the new genus and species of insect after the location where it was collected off the Antarctic Peninsula, "canal de la Belgica antarctica" (Belgian Strait) (now called Gerlache Strait), which in turn was named after the expedition's steam-yacht, SY Belgica.

 Tolerance to extreme conditions

+Freezing temperatures

 The flightlessness of B. antarctica may be an adaptation to prevent wind from blowing it into inhospitable areas.
-It can survive freezing, but though local air temperatures may reach as low as −40 °C, this insect cannot survive temperatures below −15 °C. This is comparatively milder than other cold-adapted insects.
+It can survive freezing, although local air temperatures may reach as low as −40 °C, this insect cannot survive temperatures below −15 °C. This is comparatively milder than other cold-adapted insects.
 The reason for this relatively low freezing tolerance is due to thermal buffering: just burrowing at a depth of 1 cm, temperature is stable between 0 and −2 °C for 10 months out of 12, and it seldom goes lower than −7 °C all year round.
 Ice and snow cover also helps keep the temperature stable.
 Freezing tolerance is enhanced by cold hardening.

 To adapt to the cold temperatures, B. antarctica accumulates trehalose, glucose, and erythritol.
 These compounds help the insect survive freezing by reducing the amount of ice that forms within the body.
 They also stabilize proteins and membranes, binding to them by means of hydrogen bonds.
 Heat shock proteins also help the tolerance to both high and low temperatures.

-B. antarctica not only tolerates, but also requires a freezing climate to survive: exposure of larvae to such mild temperatures as 10 °C is enough to kill them within a week.
+Belgica antarctica not only tolerates, but also requires a freezing climate to survive: exposure of larvae to such mild temperatures as 10 °C is enough to kill them within a week.
 Exposure to temperatures of 30 °C kills individuals in a few hours.
 It can, however, resist partial desiccation, surviving the loss of up to 70% of body water.
+In examples of first instar larvae evolving into fourth instar larvae, the conditions were incredibly limited, only occurring at 4 °C.

+Dehydration

+Not only can this insect survive in freezing temperatures, but their larvae are incredibly adapted to dehydration in the west coast of Antarctica.
+Living without water through the duration of their larval cycle, B. antarctica have been recorded to slow the dehydration process by doubling their concentration of glycerol, which assists in the cold-hardening process as well.
+The midge is unable to take water in any other form than liquid, potentially making their search for hydration a challenge in the Arctic environment.
+Additionally, like other insects, B. antarctica larvae have been shown to cluster to preserve water in their populations.